ArunPrasanth-V/MYSQL/README.md

   ### 3) Right join :
    > - SELECT c_id,name,max(order_date) last_buy ,sum(price)as Price from customers **RIGHT JOIN** orders  on c_id= customers.id group by c_id;

-### If the record in the customer get deleted then orders aswell to be deleted mean
+### If the record in the customer get deleted then orders(perticular customer) aswell to be deleted mean
   the table creation is like in orders table :

    > - CREATE TABLE orders(